mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ### CellLayout

-There is in the [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} and the cell layouter in MPS.
+The [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} has its own layouter and there is also the MPS layouter.
 If you want to understand the first language, it's recommended to study the [MPS implementations](https://github.com/JetBrains/MPS/tree/master/editor/editor-runtime/source/jetbrains/mps/nodeEditor/cellLayout) of the different layouts first.
 The different layouts are described in the [MPS documentation](https://www.jetbrains.com/help/mps/editor.html#celllayouts).
 What are the advantages of the celllayout language with respect to the MPS layouts?